Aliemeka/rlp-simulator/README.md

 - **Port 9999:** Server listens, receives acks from client
 - **Port 9998:** Client listens, receives RLP-encoded transactions from server

 Two independent TCP connections.
-Data flows server → client on one, acks flow client → server on the other.
+Data flows server → client on one, acknowledgement signal (acks) flow client → server on the other.

 ## Run